Grand Slam (golf): Men's golf

 In 1960, Arnold Palmer won the Masters in April and U.S. Open in June.
 According to his autobiography, A Golfer's Life, he and his friend Bob Drum (of the Pittsburgh Press), while on the trans-Atlantic flight to The Open Championship at St Andrews, came up with the idea that adding it and the PGA Championship titles that July would constitute a modern Grand Slam.
 Drum spread the notion among the gathered media and it caught on.
+However, a newspaper article on 12 April 1960 titled "Biggest Grand Slam May Be Palmer Goal" stated "Arnold Palmer, the Midas of the fairways, has charted a course which could carry him to the biggest grand slam in golf since Bobby Jones' feat in 1930.
+The Pennsylvania strongman with golfdom's golden touch passed his first landmark when he won the 24th Masters tournament yesterday with a pulsating stretch drive.
+Three more big ones remain- the U.S. Open in Denver June 16–18, the 100th anniversary British Open at historic St. Andrews July 4–9 and the PGA championship in Akron, Ohio, July 28–31.
+If the 29-year-old Palmer can add those three jewels to his Masters crown the performance will rank on a par with Jones' grand slam year."
 Two years earlier, the PGA had changed to stroke play, and it started to be held two weeks after the Open Championship in 1960.
 Scheduling problems continued through the 1960s as the last two majors were held in successive weeks in July on five occasions.
 The PGA was played in August in 1965 but returned to July for the next three.
 With the formation of the Tournament Players Division in late 1968, now the PGA Tour, the PGA Championship moved to August in 1969 and, except for the 1971 edition, held in late February to avoid the summer heat of Florida, continued to be held during that month until 2018.
 From 2019 it is held in May.